- Does life seem like a drag?

-Do you worry or get “what if” thoughts running through your mind?
+- Are you worrying or getting “what if” thoughts running through your mind?

-Is it overwhelming to pretend to friends or family that everything is “ok”?
+- Is it overwhelming to pretend to friends or family that everything is “okay”?

 With so many questions about how you are feeling, thinking or doing, they may seem enormously overpowering to you.
 Take a breath, just breathe.
 These questions are cause for you to pause and reflect on where you are at this present moment as well as in the recent past.
 If you answered many of these with a “yes”, you are part of millions of people who have struggled and suffered with depression, or depression mixed with anxiety during one time or another, as well as others who have experienced them throughout their lives.
 There is hope for you.
 We have found that many of our clients who have experienced many of the same things you are experiencing now have been able to work through them for greater hope, joy and satisfaction in their lives.
 In the field of counseling, it is our hope and passion as counselors to walk with you through these difficult times, to bring empowerment, care, optimism, confidence, assurance, and joy back into your life.